Kenojuak Ashevak: Early life and family

 Kenojuak Ashevak was born in an igloo in an Inuit camp, Ikirasaqa or Ikirasaq, at the southern coast of Baffin Island.
 Kenojuak grew up in the heart of the semi-nomadic hunting tradition.
 Her father, Ushuakjuk, an Inuk hunter and fur trader, and her mother, Silaqqi, named Kenojuak after Silaqqi's deceased father.
 According to this Inuit naming tradition, the love and respect that had been accorded to her during her lifetime would now pass on to their daughter.
 Kenojuak also had a brother and a sister.
+Her aunt was the artist Lucy Qinnuayuak.
 Kenojuak remembered Ushuakjuk as "a kind and benevolent man."
 Her father, a respected angakkuq (shaman), "had more knowledge than average mortals, and he would help all the Inuit people [sic]."
 According to Kenojuak, her father believed he could predict weather, predict good hunting seasons and even turn into a walrus; he also had the ability "to make fish swarm at the surface so it was easier to fish."
 Her father came into conflict with Christian converts, and some enemies assassinated him in a hunting camp in 1933, when she was only six.